beefhotpot/web-dev/README.md

 # web-dev
-### This depository records my path on learning web development by restoring my notes and assignments along the way.
+### * This depository records my path on learning web development by copying my notes and assignments along the way.
+### * Notes are stored in Wiki page